 When markets drop, most investors do one of two things: either panic and sell their holdings or hide and hope that their stocks come back someday.
 But what if you could not only protect your capital in market downturns but also make money?
-Welcome to short selling or shorting as it is known.
+Welcome to short selling or shorting a stock as it is known.
 This easy to use strategy is widely overlooked by investors and financial advisors who do not know how to use it properly.
-In my last article, I introduced you to shorting.
-This week, we will dive deeper into the topic and examine the benefits as well as risks involved.
+In this article, we will dive deeper into shorting a stock and examine the benefits as well as risks involved.

 Profits and Losses